kerondwarf55/notes/README.md

 # 2024-02-04
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can ensure that you focus on the right things and don't get sidetracked.
 Planning ahead can help prevent last-minute panic and ensure you have enough time to complete each task.
 Finally, staying organized by using tools like task managers, calendars, or even simple notebooks can keep you from getting lost in the chaos of your workload.
 Remember, efficiency and productivity are key to success in any field, including programming.

+# 2024-02-05
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity and clarity enhance debugging, evolvability, and collaboration.
+Always strive to understand the problem domain deeply before attempting a solution."

+In more detail, this quote emphasizes the importance of not over-engineering or trying to optimize code too early in the development process without evidence that it's needed.
+This can lead to unnecessary complexity and potential bugs.
+Understanding the problem thoroughly and having well-structured code is often more beneficial than seeking out micro-optimizations prematurely.